devopsbrett/urlshortener/README.md

 Finally `GET /:id` will give a `HTTP/1.1 308 Permanent Redirect` and will redirect you to the correct site.

+All of the endpoints also take note of the `Accept:` header, passing in a value of `application/json` will give you a json response, and `text/xml` will give back XML.

 ## Implementation / Design Decisions

 IDs are made up of at least nine characters using a base62 character set [0-9a-zA-Z] that has been pre shuffled for some added entropy.